Mustasheep/Meta_pipeline/Scripts/READEME.md

-# Pipeline de Análise de Dados de Anúncios
+# Guia do pipeline de Análise de Dados de Anúncios

 ## Visão Geral